Skip to content

 Regional settings

-Magic Transit requires static routing to steer traffic from Cloudflare's network over one of your configured tunnel off-ramps (GRE, IPsec or CNI).
+Magic Transit requires static routing to steer traffic from Cloudflare's network over one of your configured tunnel off-ramps (for GRE and IPsec tunnels).
+For CNI, both static routing and BGP options are available.
 Currently, advertisement of routes for traffic engineering purposes is not supported.
 As a best practice to reduce last-hop latency, you should consider scoping your routes regionally.
-The default setting for static route regions is All Regions.
-Refer to Configure static routes for more information.

 Example router configurations